 My name is Julia Wang and I am a documentary photographer, educator, and law student based in Brooklyn, New York.
 I am currently a 2L at CUNY Law School studying how the law shapes and actively maintains systems of oppression.
-This summer, I’m working as an intern in Queens Legal Services’ Immigration Advocacy Project and hope to become an immigration lawyer in the future.
+This past summer, I worked as a legal intern at Queen Legal Service’s Immigration Advocacy Project and hope to work in immigration/family law in the future.

 Whether I am photographing, teaching, or supporting clients’ legal needs, I strive to create an environment that fosters collaboration, respect, and personal agency.
 My goal is to make traditionally gatekept knowledge open and accessible.
 I have worked as a youth photography teacher throughout NYC, an English teacher in China, an art workshop coordinator, a studio assistant, and oddly enough - a physics tutor in high school.

 I’m a proud of member of collectives like Authority Collective and Diversify Photo that are working to decolonize and demand equity in the visual industry.
 I am also a signatory on the Photo Bill of Rights.